bracketcode-applications/roni/README.md

 # HTML+CSS Website Code - Codename: Roni
 Version: 1.0
 ## About
 Basic HTML+CSS website available for open use.
-The code is available under a standard MIT license.
+The code is distributed under a standard MIT license.
 Feel free to use code as you wish.

 ## Preview